 - Vice Commissioner in Management - Portfolio Reviews & Interview Materials Prep and Special Projects, United States Institute for Theatre Technology (USITT)

-- Webinars Chair and Vice Regional Rep - Western: Colorado, Stage Managers' Association (SMA), past Director-At-Large as well as the first Co-Secretary outside of New York
+- Vice Regional Rep - Western: Colorado, Stage Managers' Association (SMA), past Director-At-Large as well as the first Co-Secretary outside of New York, past Webinars Chair (2019-2021, including the height of the pandemic)

-- 2021 & 2022 Convention Delegate (Western Stage Manager); Member of the Stage Managers', Western Developing Theatre, URTA and Denver Liaison Committees - Actors' Equity Association (AEA)
+- 2021 & 2022 Convention Delegate (Western Stage Manager); Member of the Stage Managers', Western Developing Theatre, URTA and Denver Liaison Committees/Community groups - Actors' Equity Association (AEA)

 - Facebook administration: